OURadar/RadarKit/README.md

     git clone https://github.com/boonleng/radarkit.git
     ```

-2. Get the required packages, which can either be installed through one of the package managers or compiled from source.
+2. Get the required packages, which can either be installed through one of the package managers or compiled from source, which I would recommend for the FFTW library since it can take advantage of SSE, SSE2, AVX and AVX-2 accelerations.
     - [FFTW]
     - [NetCDF]